michaeltroger/feature-matching-native-android/README.md

 Attention: This app was created in 2016.
 I was a beginner to Android development and Computer Vision back then.
 So don't expect a perfect code please.
 Over the years I updated the dependencies and converted it to Kotlin, while the business logic remained unchanged.

-Note: Originally I targeted min SDK 15 (Android 4), more architectures ("mips", "mips64", "armeabi") and OpenCV 3 with this project.
+Note: Originally I targeted min SDK 14 (Android 4), more architectures ("mips", "mips64", "armeabi") and OpenCV 3 with this project.
 Nowadays the repo uses newer versions.
-If you need to support older devices, then you can look back in the repo's Git history (app version 1.1 / Git tag 2)
+If you need to support older devices, then you can look back in the repo's Git history.

 <img src="/screenshots/demo.gif" alt="Feature matching native" width="800px"/>
 Copyright of the logo: The Coca-Cola Company